Obturator hernias are a rare type of abdominal hernia, and can be clinically very difficult to diagnose.

 - small bowel (most common)

 The diagnosis is readily made on cross-sectional imaging, CT/MRI with either fluid or bowel able to be traced along the aforementioned course to lie in the medial upper thigh.

 Treatment involves surgery and repair of the hernial orifice.

-If the hernia contains bowel, or can be clearly traced through the obturator foramen, then there is very few alternative diagnoses.
+If the hernia contains bowel, or can be clearly traced through the obturator foramen, then there are very few alternative diagnoses.

-If seen with ultrasound, it may be mistaken for a bura or acetabular labral cyst.
+If seen with ultrasound, it may be mistaken for a bursa or acetabular labral cyst.